SUPLA/supla-device/extras/examples/linux/README.md

 It is virtual, because it doesn't control anything - it just keeps state that was set on it.

-There are two optional parameters:
+There are three optional parameters:
 `name` - name of channel in YAML file - it doesn't have any functional meaning so far.
 `initial_state` - allows to define what state should be set on relay when